 Another key component of the program is the follow-up.
 Counselors continue to contact the family after the first assessment to make sure they got connected to services, provide them alternatives if they didn’t, and share results with the primary care physician who gave the referral.
 This ensures a circle of connected care surrounds the child and family.

 The proof is in the performance.
 This program has seen a 243 percent growth in the past five years, connecting more than 3,600 children to services last year alone.
 Almost half the time, the child had an appointment with a provider in less than two weeks, 80 percent of the time in less than a month.
 More than half the parents perceived the therapy to be better after their interaction with the Mental Health Resource Connection and almost a quarter of those kids never come back to the emergency department in crisis.

-Dr. Ramey and Melissa Smith, licensed social worker, presented the program and results at the 2017 Children’s Hospital Association conference in New Orleans as a model for other hospitals around the country to emulate.
+Dayton Children's presented the program and results at the 2017 Children’s Hospital Association conference in New Orleans as a model for other hospitals around the country to emulate.